 The annual distribution rate from the Endowment Fund will be 3.5% of the average market value of the total Endowment over a trailing four-year period, as of the end of the prior calendar year.
-The distribution rate of 3.5% assumes a 4.0% real rate of return over the long term for the Fund.
+The distribution rate of 3.5% assumes a 4.6% real rate of return, gross of fees and expenses, over the long term for the Fund.
 The formula is as follows:

-\$Distribution(T) = MV(4 yr avg).035
+Distribution(T) = MV(4 yr avg).035